ManooshSamiei/Habit_Goal_Predictive_SAC/README.md

-# Code for the Bayesian Behaviors framework
+# Probabilistic Graphical Models (COMP 588) Final Project, Winter 2025

-The current repository contains the source code for generating the simulation results for the paper "**Synergizing habits and goals with variational Bayes**" by Dongqi Han, Kenji Doya, Dongsheng Li and Jun Tani, published on *Nature Communications*.  [[Link]](https://www.nature.com/articles/s41467-024-48577-7)
+The current repository is adapted from the implementation of "**Synergizing habits and goals with variational Bayes**" by Dongqi Han, Kenji Doya, Dongsheng Li and Jun Tani, published on *Nature Communications*.  [[Link]](https://www.nature.com/articles/s41467-024-48577-7)

-## Installation

-Tested using Python 3.7.7 on Ubuntu 20.04 and Windows 11

 ### Install Requirements (typically takes a few minutes)